ermi1999/simple_shell/README.md

 	Creates a child process and executes a command using execve without searching the PATH
 *  string_compare:
 	Compare two strings up to a specified number of characters
+* string_copy:
+	Copy a string from source to destination